LiLabTsinghua/Course-AI-EnzymeDesign/Exercise1/README.md

    - Open the provided Jupyter Notebook file and complete all the questions as specified.

 2. **Save Your Work:**
-   - Save your completed Jupyter Notebook and oher necessary files, and zip them with the following filename format:
+   - Save your completed Jupyter Notebook and other necessary files, and zip them with the following filename format:
      ```
      <StudentID>-<Name>-Exercise1.zip
      ```